razor-network/addresses/README.md

-# Razor network - Contracts addressed
+# Razor network - Contracts addresses

 These are the addresses of contracts deployed on Razor network.